localhots/bocadillo/README.md

 Modified copy of [go-sql-driver/mysql](https://github.com/go-sql-driver/mysql) is included with this project.
-It was changed in order to expose certain low level functions that are used to establish a slave connection and to remove automatic driver registration because it will likely conflict with the original code when imported as a dependency.
+It was changed in order to expose certain low level functions that allow to establish a connection manually and register as a replica server and to remove automatic driver registration because it will likely conflict with the original code when imported as a dependency.

 ### Licence